Last Updated on November 16, 2022

 The MBR houses the International and Corporate Tax Unit, which complements the other Business Units of the MBR such that a one-stop service for operators in the financial services sector is available.
 The International and Corporate Tax Unit forms part of the Office of the Commissioner for Revenue under the Ministry for Finance.
 It is entrusted to assist international business from a fiscal perspective with the aim to promote international investment.

-- Assume responsibility for at least two out of the sections (the designated sections) within the International & Corporate Tax Unit (ICTU);
+- Assume responsibility for the VAT Technical Section (the designated section) within the International & Corporate Tax Unit (ICTU);

-- Carry out supervision, administrative duties and training of staff working within the designated sections;
+- Carry out supervision, administrative duties and training of staff working within the designated section;

-- Assume responsibility for the coordination of responses to questionnaires related to the designated sections, mostly originating from the EU and OECD, and for the gathering of relevant statistical information for reporting purposes;
+- Assume responsibility for the coordination of responses to questionnaires related to the designated section, mostly originating from the EU and OECD, and for the gathering of relevant statistical information for reporting purposes;

-- Assist the Director and Director General in coordinating the drafting and publication of new legislation and coordinate initiatives to streamline ICTU’s processes and automate or digitalise such processes wherever possible;
+- Assume responsibility for the coordination of the drafting and publication of new legislation and coordinate initiatives to streamline the relevant ICTU processes; automate or digitalise such processes wherever possible;

-- Participate in, and where necessary manage, meetings with local stakeholders including financial services providers; and
+- Participate in, and where required manage meetings with local stakeholders including financial services providers;

-- Participate in international fora including meetings organised by OECD, EU and other relevant fora.
+- Participate in international fora including meetings organised by OECD, EU and other relevant fora; and

 Furthermore s/he will be expected to effectively and efficiently cooperate and coordinate with officials in other sections within the Office of the Commissioner for Revenue and to assist in other duties as may be directed from time to time either by the Head of the Unit or by any other official to whom the Head’s authority is delegated.

-- i) Preference will be given to candidates who possess a University of Malta Degree in Accounting or Banking & Finance or in Legal (LL.D) or equivalent academic qualification in a relevant field of study at National Qualification Framework Level 7 or better, duly certified by the Malta Qualifications Recognition Information Centre (MQRIC)* or a widely recognised professional qualification at a comparable level and four (4) years prior experience in a senior management level role within a related area; OR
+(i) Preference will be given to candidates who possess a University of Malta Degree in Accounting or Banking & Finance or in Legal (LL.D) or equivalent academic qualification in a relevant field of study at National Qualification Framework Level 7 or better, duly certified by the Malta Qualifications Recognition Information Centre (MQRIC)* or a widely recognised professional qualification at a comparable level AND four (4) years prior experience in a senior management level or in a role providing highly specialised expert advice to senior management within a related area ; OR

-(ii) Candidates who at least possess ten (10) years’ prior experience in a senior management level role within a related area.
+(iii) Candidates who at least possess ten (10) years’ prior experience in a senior management level or in a role providing highly specialised expert advice to senior management within a related area.

 * It is the responsibility of applicants in possession of qualifications awarded by Universities and other similar institutions outside Malta to produce a recognition statement on comparability of qualifications issued by the Malta Qualifications Recognition Information Centre (MQRIC).
 Applicants should do so preferably at application stage or otherwise at the preliminary interview should an applicant be selected for such interview.